riffnshred/nhl-led-scoreboard/README.md

 [Raspbian Buster Lite Installation](https://medium.com/@danidudas/install-raspbian-jessie-lite-and-setup-wi-fi-without-access-to-command-line-or-using-the-network-97f065af722e)

 #### Time Zones
 Before you start installing anything, make sure your raspberry pi is set to your local time zone.
 Usually, you do so when you install Raspian, but if you think you skipped that part, you can change it by running `sudo raspi-config`

+#### Intalling Git
+You will need to install Git on your raspberry pi in order to download the software.
+To do so, run this command.
+`sudo apt install git`

 #### Installing the NHL scoreboard software
 This installation process might take some time because it will install all the dependencies listed below.